ZBemo/calculator/readme.md

 After the project is more fleshed out I might write more comprehensive documentation, and possibly blogs about how the project works.

+I'm currently working on a proper "semantic" definition of how programs should be formed in order to be properly consumed/transformed/interpreted by the crates in this repository